rya-sge/access-denied/_posts/2025-05-02-ethereum-pectra-upgrade.md

 Reference: [Coinbase - The Ultimate Guide to Ethereum's Pectra Upgrade](https://www.coinbase.com/blog/the-ultimate-guide-to-ethereums-pectra-upgrade)

+[TOC]

-### EIP-2537: Precompile for BLS12-381 curve operations
+## EIP-2537: Precompile for BLS12-381 curve operations

 Add functionality to efficiently perform operations over the BLS12-381 curve, including those for BLS signature verification.

 Along with the curve arithmetic, multi-scalar-multiplication operations are included to efficiently aggregate public keys or individual signer’s signatures during BLS signature verification.

-### EIP-2935: Serve historical block hashes from state
+## EIP-2935: Serve historical block hashes from state

 Store last `HISTORY_SERVE_WINDOW` historical block hashes in the storage of a system contract as part of the block processing logic.
 Furthermore this EIP has no impact on `BLOCKHASH` resolution mechanism (and hence its range/costs etc).